 This is where the boat from Ierapetra drops you off, with a small rocky bay to your left and a long beach to your right.
 The beach is a good option for when you’re waiting for your return boat or when the northern beaches are wavy.

-Just a 10min walk to the north coast will bring you to the most popular (and photographed) beach on the island.
+A 10min walk to the north coast will bring you to the most popular (and photographed) beach on Chrissi island.
 Officially called Belegrina Beach, it takes its more common name from the incredible expanse of lustrous sand that greets you, extending right into the amazingly clear water.

-A small beach to the east of the cedar forest, with a salt marsh nearby that you can visit.
+A small beach to the east of the cedar forest, with a salt marsh nearby.
 The seabed isn’t as sandy here, so the beach is often quieter.

-Long and sandy, with shallow turquoise water that’s typically calm.
-An excellent choice to laze away the afternoon.
+Long and sandy, with shallow turquoise water that’s typically calm, Veges Beach is an excellent choice to laze away the afternoon.

 Around 50 different types of coral, shells, barnacles and urchins are embedded into the volcanic rock along the northern shores.
 You’ll find them on the beaches of Belegrina, Hatzivolakas and Kataprosopo.